-Michael Jordan, Kobe Bryant, and LeBron James are up there in the discussion of the greatest ever to play.
-However, no matter how good these legends were, one player had their numbers and finished his career with a winning record against all three legends.
+Michael Jordan, Kobe Bryant, and LeBron James are up there in the discussion for the greatest player ever.
+However, no matter how good these legends were, one player had their numbers and finished his career with a winning record against all three of them.

 Chauncey Billups record vs Kobe, LeBron, and MJ